xiaolilaoli/dasom/README.md

 ![](https://github.com/xiaolilaoli/dasom/blob/main/framework.png)
-This is a PyTorch/GPU re-implementation of the paper "Self-Supervised Domain Adaptation with Significance-Oriented Masking for Pelvic Organ
+This is a PyTorch/GPU re-implementation of the paper "keep secret at present".
-Prolapse Detection".

 Alright, you can't find this article online yet,  because it's still in its (very) long review process.